Even when you’ve saved enough for a down payment, you’re not quite out of the woods as far as getting your mortgage application approved.

-For first-timers, documentation issues can be frustrating.
+For first-time home buyers, documentation issues can be frustrating.
 Fortunately, most issues can be resolved or avoided completely if you read this post.

-A Primer on the Bank Statement Documentation Process: What Are Mortgage Lenders Looking For?
+A Primer on the Bank Statement Documentation Process

 As mentioned, mortgage lenders want to know that all the funds you’re using for a down payment are legitimate.
 So when they look at your bank statements, they're going to scrutinize any deposits or transfers that you've made into the bank account from which you make your down payment.